Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 ### `aka.uikit.dialog`: Automatically filling data into dialog

-It's common for scripts to prefill the dialog with contents, either data from the active subtitle line, or settings from previous run.
+It's common for automation scripts to prefill the dialog with data, either data from the active subtitle line, or settings from previous run.
 In vanilla, this is often performed as below:
 ```lua
 dialog = { { class = "floatedit",   x = 0, y = 0, width = 5,
                                     name = "frz", value = line_data["frz"] },